captionpoint/captionpoint-plays/PLAID-AS-HELL.md

 ---

-And also if they don't text then I can never go back to that store.
+And also if they don’t text then I can never go back to that store.

 ---